vantage6/vantage6-workshop/episodes/chapter6.md

 - How to install vantage6 command line interface?
 - What are the commands available in the vantage6 CLI?
 - How to set up a new vantage6 node?
-- How to reset an API key for a node?
+- How to update an API key for a node?

 :::::::::::::::::::::::::::::::::::::::::::::::::